lwjohnst86/blog/_drafts/2015-01-30-Application-Specific-Lit-Review-Guide.md

 Initially, I had worked out (over many trials and errors) a workflow for doing lit reviews.
 But!
 I didn't write the workflow down (I know, tsk tsk)...
-And because I don't do lit reviews *that* frequently, I forgot how I set up my workflow from the last time.
+And because I don't do lit reviews/searches *that* frequently, I forgot how I set up my workflow from the last time.
 Which is why I decided that I needed to write it down.
 This blog post is an expanded and elaborated explanation of my workflow.